Radiation - brain - discharge

-When you have radiation treatment for cancer, your body goes through some changes.
+When you have radiation treatment for cancer, your body goes through changes.

 Your hair will begin to fall out about 2 weeks after radiation treatment starts.
 It may not grow back.

-Do not remove the colored markings on your skin.
+When you have radiation treatment, colored markings are drawn on your skin.
+Do not remove them.
 These show where to aim the radiation.
 If they come off, do not redraw them.
-Tell your doctor if they come off.
+Tell your doctor instead.

 If you wear a wig or toupee:

-Skin care of the treatment area:
+To care for your skin in the treatment area:

-Ask your doctor for medicine if your scalp gets very dry and flaky or if it gets red or tanned.
+- Ask your doctor for medicine if your scalp gets very dry and flaky, or if it gets red or tanned.

-Do not put heating pads or ice bags on the treatment.
+- Do not put heating pads or ice bags on the treatment area.

-Do not put heating pads or ice bags on the treatment area.
-Keep the treated area in the open air as much as possible.
-But, stay away from very hot or cold temperatures and direct sun.
+Keep the treatment area in the open air as much as possible.
+But stay away from very hot or cold temperatures.

 Do not swim during treatment.
 Ask your doctor when you can start swimming after treatment.

 You need to eat enough protein and calories to keep your weight and strength up.
 Ask your doctor about liquid food supplements that may help you get enough calories.

 Do not eat sugary snacks that may cause tooth decay.